 Cost

-Both marketing and advertising take a sizable percentage of yearly budgets.
+Both marketing and advertising can account for a huge chunk of your annual budget.
 According to recent statistics, the average cost of ecommerce marketing sits between 7% and 12%.
 This includes the cost of advertising, which is rolled into the marketing budget for smaller ecommerce brands.

 Additionally, marketing and advertising processes take time and effort to accomplish.
 While the types of labor are not often the same, the effort required for positive outcomes certainly will be.